webdriverextensions/webdriverextensions-maven-plugin/README.md

 ## Changelog

 #### 2.1.0 (2016 May 24)
 - IMPROVEMENT No need to manually delete drivers when download fails [issue 11](https://github.com/webdriverextensions/webdriverextensions-maven-plugin/issues/11)

+#### 2.1.0 (2016 May 24)
+- IMPROVEMENT No need to manually delete drivers when download fails [issue 11](https://github.com/webdriverextensions/webdriverextensions-maven-plugin/issues/11)